Matrix integrals $\&$ finite holography: Discussion and open questions

 \section{Discussion and open questions}

-We summarise some open questions and speculative remarks. \textbf{The large $m$ limit.} In \cite{Zamolodchikov:1982vx} it has been observed that upon coupling $\mathcal{M}_{2m-1,2}$ to gravity whilst fixing the area $\upsilon$ and turning on only the identity operator of $\mathcal{M}_{2m-1,2}$ the theory exhibits a saddle point solution in the large $m$ limit.
+We summarise some open questions and speculative remarks. \textbf{Large $m$ and Euclidean dS$_2$.} In \cite{Zamolodchikov:1982vx} it has been observed that upon coupline $\mathcal{M}_{2m-1,2}$ to gravity whilst fixing the area $\upsilon$ and turning on only the identity operator of $\mathcal{M}_{2m-1,2}$ exhibits a saddle point solution in the large $m$ limit.
 This saddle point solution is the round metric on $S^2$, which is Euclidean dS$_2$.
 Motivated by this, this work provides the basis to understand this observation from the matrix integral point of view.
 Recalling (\ref{eq:Skm}) for $r'=m-2$ we recover Zamolodchikov's continuum critical exponent from a matrix integral perspective.
 In the large $m$ limit and upon tuning the couplings to the multicritical point (\ref{eq:defalphac}) the polynomial $V_m(\lambda,\boldsymbol{\alpha})$ (\ref{eq:defVm}) reduces to\footnote{We would like to acknowledge Jorge Russo for useful discussions.} \cite{Ambjorn:2016lkl}

 Moreover the width of the eigenvalue distribution (\ref{eq:eigdistrV}) scales with $m$ and so becomes unbounded in the large $m$ limit.
 We further remark that the most fine-tuned path where we switch on all the hypersurfaces and $\boldsymbol{s} \in \mathcal{H}_m^{(1)}\cup \ldots \cup \mathcal{H}_m^{(m-2)}$ (\ref{eq:defhypersurfaces}) corresponds to the identity operator in the continuum theory.